 Seasonal Fruits and Vegetables in Your Region

 When are pears in season?
 What are some examples of fall fruits?
 With so many fruits and vegetables being imported from other states and countries, it can be hard to know what fruits are in season around your restaurant, cafe, or bar.
-Restaurant trends show that customers are willing to pay more for the addition of flavorful and vibrant colors provided by local and organic fresh vegetables and fruits in season now.
+Modern consumers will pay more for local and organic fresh vegetables and fruits.
+You can take advantage of this restaurant trend and boost your profits by famililiarizing yourself with your region's seasonal produce cycles